EU's Ashton condemns attack on Turkish soldiers

 "I was appalled to learn of today's shameful terrorist attacks in Turkey by the PKK.
 I condemn them in the strongest terms, and deeply regret the loss of life," Ashton said in a statement.

-She said the EU continued to view the Kurdistan Workers Party (PKK) as a "terrorist" organisation.
+She said the EU continued to view the Kurdistan Workers Party (PKK) as a "terrorist" organization.

 "I stress once again that the EU stands with Turkey in its resolve to fight against terrorism.
 We should all be clear that nothing justifies such indiscriminate violence," she said.

-"The PKK remains on the EU's list of terrorist organisations, and the EU has recently stated its readiness to intensify its dialogue with Turkey in combating terror."
+"The PKK remains on the EU's list of terrorist organizations, and the EU has recently stated its readiness to intensify its dialogue with Turkey in combating terror."

 Turkey launched air and ground assaults on Kurdish militants in Iraq on Wednesday, vowing to take "great revenge."